 Finding a hairstyle that’s stylish and ideal for the office can be a hard task.
 After all, there’s a fine line between what is business-appropriate and what is boring.
 So, what’s the answer?
 A clean and contemporary cut is just what you need to appear on-trend while keeping the boss off your back.
 Something that looks polished and sophisticated without feeling stuffy or outdated is the ideal option.
 Still not sure what the perfect cut for you and your job is?
-Take a scroll through the list below to find the best business hairstyles for men that are sure to inspire your next chop.
+These are the best business hairstyles that will leave a lasting first impression.

 1. Buzz Cut